 “Safe drinking water and adequate sanitation are crucial for poverty reduction, crucial for sustainable development, and crucial for achieving any and every one of the Millennium Development Goals.” –Ban Ki-moon, UN Secretary-General

 Not only WASH impacts on children’s health and wellbeing, it impacts on their ability to learn and thrive.
-In Eastern and Southern Africa (ESA), on average, less than half of schools have access to adequate water supply and sanitation.
+In Eastern and Southern Africa, on average, less than half of schools have adequate water supply and sanitation facilities.
 In many communities, women and girls are burdened with the responsibility of collecting water, a household chore that can take up large parts of their day.
 Poor water and sanitation can make girls especially vulnerable, especially for those who start menstruating.
-Many are forced to skip classes or drop out when their schools do not have separate toilets for boys and girls.
+Many are forced to skip classes and even drop out when their schools do not have separate toilets for boys and girls.

 School children with disabilities are also disadvantaged.
-Although there are no sufficient data, many education professionals attest to the lack of access for students with physical disabilities.
+Although there are no sufficient data, many education professionals attest to the lack of access to WASH services for students with physical disabilities.

 Progress towards the MDGs

 As a region ESA still has a long way to go to achieve the Millennium Development Goals (MDGs) of improving access to safe water and sanitation.
-Only five of the 21 countries in the region (Botswana, Malawi, Namibia, South Africa and Uganda) are on track to meet the MDG target of reducing the proportion of the population without access to safe water by half by 2015.
-Geographical disparities are vast, with 87 per cent of people in urban areas having access to improved drinking water sources, compared to 50 per cent in rural areas.
+Only five of the 21 countries in the region - Botswana, Malawi, Namibia, South Africa and Uganda - are on track to meet the MDG target of reducing the proportion of the population without access to safe water by half by 2015.
+Geographical disparities are vast, with 87 per cent of people in urban areas having access to improved drinking water sources, compared to 52 per cent in rural areas.

 Access to sanitation is lagging even further behind.
-Only three countries, Angola, Botswana and South Africa, are on track to meet the MDG target of reducing the proportion of people without sanitation by half.
+Only three countries - Angola, Botswana and South Africa - are on track to meet the MDG target of reducing the proportion of people without sanitation by half.
 Open defecation – the unhealthiest sanitation practice of all – is still common in some countries.
-In Ethiopia, Namibia and Mozambique, for example, the proportion of people who practice open defecation stands at 46, 52 and 41 percent, respectively.
+In Ethiopia, Namibia and Mozambique, for example, the proportion of people who practice open defecation stands at 46, 52 and 41 per cent, respectively.
 Disparities are enormous.
-In Namibia, for example, only 10 per cent of the poorest families have access to improved sanitation, compared to 89 per cent of the wealthiest households.
+In Namibia, for example, only 10 per cent of the poorest families have access to improved sanitation, compared to 89 per cent coverage among the wealthiest households.

 UNICEF in action

 Working directly with communities and families, UNICEF helps increase access to clean and secure supply of water, and safe and convenient sanitary facilities.
-While maximizing health benefits that WASH programmes bring, particularly to the survival, growth and development of young children, UNICEF also supports efforts to make schools healthier and more attractive to children.
-Separate and decent sanitation facilities in schools can reduce dropout rates, especially among girls; and hygiene promotion in schools not only benefits the children but empower them to be agents of change in their families and communities.
+While maximizing health benefits that WASH programmes bring, particularly to the survival, growth and development of young children, UNICEF also supports efforts to make schools a more conducive learning environment to children.
+Separate and decent sanitation facilities in schools can reduce dropout rates, especially among girls, and hygiene promotion not only benefits children but empowers them to be agents of change in their families and communities.

 Behaviour and social change is critical to sustainable access to water and sanitation.
-UNICEF, therefore, works on changing unhealthy behaviours such as open defecation, and promoting handwashing with soap, safe water handling, water treatment and storage, and support communities to be drivers of change through programmes such as community-led total sanitation.
+UNICEF, therefore, works on changing unhealthy behaviours such as open defecation, and promoting healthy behaviours such as handwashing with soap, and safe water handling, water treatment and storage.
+Communities are also supported to be drivers of change through programmes such as community-led total sanitation.

-At global level, UNICEF is the lead agency in water, sanitation and hygiene in emergencies.
-In line with its own mandate in emergencies, – the Core Commitments for Children (CCCs) in humanitarian action, UNICEF supports countries in emergency preparedness and response, with WASH as a critical component.
+At the global level, UNICEF is the lead agency in water, sanitation and hygiene in emergencies.
+In line with its own mandate in emergencies – the Core Commitments for Children (CCCs) in Humanitarian Action - UNICEF supports countries in emergency preparedness and response, with WASH as a critical component.

 Results for children